deepestworldcommunity/deepestworldcommunity.github.io/content/armor.md

 ## Slots

-There are currently 5 armor slots, including the shield that is available while using one-handed weapons.
+There are currently six armor slots, including the shield that is available while using one-handed weapons.

 * helmet
 * chest-plate
 * gloves
 * boots
+* belt
 * shield